 - 1. Administration team will support staff in deepening their foundational knowledge about First Nations, Métis and Inuit by providing appropriate professional development opportunities and connecting with Indigenous Elders, knowledge keepers and community members who can enrich the learning of all staff and students. - 2.
-Staff will have access to a broad range of learner-centered programming and supports that best meet learning needs. - 3.
-FHS will support the Virtual Education Program for students that would benefit from that environment. - 4.
-FHS will promote and support opportunities to improve health and wellness among students and staff. - 5.
-FHS will continue to foster community partnerships to support staff in effectively responding to student health and wellness needs. - 6.
-FHS will continue to provide and promote equitable access to universal social-emotional program and collaborative wrap-around services with community partners that support safe and caring schools. - 7.
+Continue to provide wrap-around support for Indigenous students to ensure student needs are met by working collaboratively with the school's Inclusive Education Coaches, Indigenous Support Worker (ISW), as well as the division's FNMI Program Coordinator, and by monitoring Indigenous student data through the Collaborative Response Model. - 3.
+Intentional and structured tri-weekly Collaborative Team Meetings (CTMs) and weekly School Support Team Meetings (SSTs) which focus on student success through the use of existing Continuum of Supports, best practices, and individualized solutions - 4.
+FHS will support the Virtual Education Program for students that would benefit from that environment. - 5.
+FHS will promote and support opportunities to improve health and wellness among students and staff. - 6.
+FHS will continue to provide and promote equitable access to universal socialemotional program and collaborative wrap-around services with community partners that support safe and caring schools. - 7.
 FHS will support the Division's anti-racism policy. - 8.
-The Administration team will facilitate professional learning for school staff on inclusionary education practices.
+The Administration team will facilitate professional learning for school staff on inclusionary education practices. - 9.
+Implement a school-wide Attendance Plan, including automated calls for daily absences, teacher calls for frequent absenteeism and Administrative intervention for chronic absenteeism.